nightbert/IT-Help-Button/README.md

 - `RECEIVER2=username2 /SERVER:PCName2`
 - `RECEIVER3=username3 /SERVER:PCName3`

-These usernames and servers should correspond to the IT support personnel to be notified.
+These usernames and servers should correspond to the IT support users to be notified.

 ## Usage